-The ensemble has performed at the Texas Bandmasters Convention in 2013 and at the Midwest Band and Orchestra clinic in 2017.
-We are excited to return as a performing ensemble at the 75th Annual Texas Bandmasters Convention this summer.
+The ensemble has performed at the Texas Bandmasters Convention in 2013 and at the Midwest Band and Orchestra clinic in 2017 as well as the 75th Annual Texas Bandmasters Convention during summer 2022.

 Mr. Jeremy Spicer is a Magna cum Laude graduate from Texas State University and is the owner of SASI, The Leadership People, LLC.
 SASI is a student leadership consulting firm focusing on the empowerment of young leaders.
 SASI believes that students become empowered to succeed in their organization and their personal lives when they are properly equipped with a deeper knowledge and understanding of people, organizations, systems, and processes.